 'Our clinicians need to be recognised and appreciated and need to be listened to.
 It's a grief process now for so many people.
 Especially those on the front line - there's a lot of trauma that needs to be overcome right now.'

 One NHS Trust which consistently scores highly in employee satisfaction is Northumbria NHS Trust.
-The trust developed a package of initiatives during COVID-19, some practical, some to ensure good communication, and others intended to help combat loneliness and psychological trauma of the pandemic.
+The trust developed a package of initiatives during

 Initiatives included: